fabioupg/pokerledger-legal/privacy.md

 ## Introduction

-PokerLedger ("the App") respects your privacy.
+Bankrolly ("the App") respects your privacy.
 This Privacy Policy explains what information is collected and how it is used.

 ## Information We Collect